Hot Rod Rumble: Plot

 The members of the Road Devils hot rod club are having a party at their usual hangout, "The Shack."
 Everyone is attired neatly - the men in button-down shirts and sports coats, the women in dresses and sweaters - except for Arny Crawford (Hartunian), the most disliked Road Devil, who is wearing a black leather biker jacket with the club's logo on the back.
-When Arny spots his erstwhile girfriend Terri Warren (Snowden) dancing with Hank Adams (Larry Dolgin), he flies into a rage and attempts to drag Terri out of The Shack and nearly gets into a brawl with Hank and the other Road Devils.
+When Arny spots his erstwhile girlfriend Terri Warren (Snowden) dancing with Hank Adams (Larry Dolgin), he flies into a rage and attempts to drag Terri out of The Shack and nearly gets into a brawl with Hank and the other Road Devils.
 Benny (Joey Forman), president of the club, stops the confrontation and Arny leaves.
 Terri gets a ride home with Hank.

 On the way to Terri's house, Hank spots a car following them.
 He believes it's Arny and speeds up to get away.
 But Hank's car is sideswiped by the other car as it overtakes him.
 Hank loses control and crashes.
 He's killed and Terri is injured.
 Someone unidentified stops and takes an unconscious Terri to the hospital.
 But the Road Devils, and virtually everyone else in town, are certain that Arny is responsible for Hank's death.
 Several Road Devils, who want Arny out of the club, go to the garage where he works and beat him senseless, despite his insistence that he had nothing to do with the crash.